TheNewStellW/vmware-operations-guide/content/Miscellaneous/Chapter 5 - Log Insight/4.5.2-vrealize-operations/_index.md

 ![](4.5.2-fig-2.png)

-Let’s go through some of its contents in-depth.
+Let's go through some of its contents in-depth.

 There are two privileged login ID that customers have access that audit requires compliance reporting: root and admin.
 Other privileged account such as MaintenanceAdmin is not accessible.
 How many times do admin ID login with the wrong passwords in a specific period?
 The following chart counts each time a login failure happens.

 ![](4.5.2-fig-3.png)

 The count is possible because Log Insights create a field out of the log entries.
-The field is named `vmw_vr_ops_admin_attempt` and that’s what plotted over time.
-I’m showing two examples of actual log entries, with value added context by Log Insight.
+The field is named `vmw_vr_ops_admin_attempt` and that's what plotted over time.
+I'm showing two examples of actual log entries, with value added context by Log Insight.

 ![](4.5.2-fig-4.png)